share/sharedb/README.md

 You can submit operations (edit documents) and subscribe to documents.
 Subscribing gives you a stream of all operations applied to the given document.
-You can also make queries, which give you a feed of changes in the result set while the query is open.
+You can also make live bound queries, which give you the results of your query and a feed of changes to the result set over time.

-Currently this is very new and only used by ShareJS.
-To use it, you need a snapshot database wrapper.
-The obvious choice is mongodb.
-A database wrapper for mongo is available in [share/livedb-mongo](https://github.com/share/livedb-mongo).
+To use it, you need a database to actually store your data in.
+The obvious A database wrapper for mongo is available in [share/livedb-mongo](https://github.com/share/livedb-mongo).

+If you want to mess about, livedb also has an in-memory database you can use.
+Don't use this in production.

 ## Data Model